Julius Wellhausen

 Julius Wellhausen (17 May 1844 – 7 January 1918) was a German biblical scholar and orientalist.
-In the course of his career, he moved from Old Testament research through Islamic studies to New Testament scholarship.
+In the course of his career, his research interest moved from Old Testament research through Islamic studies to New Testament scholarship.
 Wellhausen contributed to the composition history of the Pentateuch/Torah and studied the formative period of Islam.
 For the former, he is credited as one of the originators of the documentary hypothesis.

 Biography

 Wellhausen was born at Hamelin in the Kingdom of Hanover.
 The son of a Protestant pastor, he later studied theology at the University of Göttingen under Georg Heinrich August Ewald and became Privatdozent for Old Testament history there in 1870.
 In 1872, he was appointed professor ordinarius of theology at the University of Greifswald.
 However, he resigned from the faculty in 1882 for reasons of conscience, stating in his letter of resignation:

 He became professor extraordinarius of oriental languages in the faculty of philology at Halle, was elected professor ordinarius at Marburg in 1885 and was transferred to Göttingen in 1892, where he stayed until his death.

 Among theologians and biblical scholars, he is best known for his book, Prolegomena zur Geschichte Israels (Prolegomena to the History of Israel); his work in Arabic studies (specifically, the magisterial work entitled The Arab Kingdom and its Fall) remains celebrated, as well.
-After a detailed synthesis of existing views on the origins of the first five books of the Hebrew Bible, Wellhausen's contribution was to place the development of these books into a historical and social context.
+After a detailed synthesis of existing views on the origins of the first five books of the Bible, Wellhausen aimed at placing the development of these books into a historical and social context.
 The resulting argument, called the documentary hypothesis, became the dominant model for many biblical scholars and remained so for most of the 20th century.

-According to Alan Levenson, as a non-Jew studying and writing about Hebrew Bible texts during Otto von Bismarck's chancellorship during the German Empire, Wellhausen considered theological anti-Judaism, as well as antisemitism, to be normative.
+According to Alan Levenson, Wellhausen considered theological anti-Judaism, as well as antisemitism, to be normative.